 \section{$C^*$-precategories and their ideals}

 For a notion of a precategory we adopt the standard definition of a category with the only exception that we drop the assumption of existence of identity morphisms.
 In the present paper we shall be interested in precategories with the class of objects being the set of natural numbers $\N$.
-However, for future reference and to underscore the categorical language, in this is section (and only in this section) we shall deal with general precategories. \begin{defn} A \emph{precategory }$\TT$ consists of a class of objects, denoted here by $\sigma, \rho, \tau$, etc.; a class $\{\TT(\sigma,\rho)\}_{\sigma,\rho\in\TT}$ of disjoint classes of morphisms (arrows) indexed by ordered pairs of objects in $\TT$; and a composition of morphisms $ \TT(\sigma,\rho)\times \TT(\tau,\sigma)\ni(a, b)\to ab\in \TT(\tau,\rho) $, which is associative, in the sense that $ (a b) c=a (b c) $ whenever the compositions of morphisms $a$, $b$, $c$ are allowable. \end{defn} Clearly, we can equip (if necessary) every set of morphisms $\TT(\sigma, \sigma)$ with an identity morphism in such a way that a given precategory $\TT$ becomes a category $\TT^+$.
-We generalize the notion of a $C^*$-category, cf. \cite{glr}, \cite{dr}, in an obvious fashion. \begin{defn} A precategory $\TT$ is a \emph{$C^*$-precategory} if each set of morphisms $\TT(\sigma,\rho)$ is a complex Banach space, the composition of morphisms gives us a bilinear map
+However, for future reference and to underscore the role of categorical language, in this section (and only in this section) we shall deal with general precategories. \begin{definition} A \emph{precategory }$\TT$ consists of a class of objects, denoted here by $\rho,\sigma, \tau$, etc.; a class $\{\TT(\sigma,\rho)\}_{\sigma,\rho\in\TT}$ of disjoint classes of morphisms (arrows) where $\TT(\sigma,\rho)$ stands for the space of morphisms from $\rho$ to $\sigma$; and a composition of morphisms $ \TT(\tau,\sigma)\times \TT(\sigma,\rho)\ni(a, b)\to ab\in \TT(\tau,\rho) $, which is associative, in the sense that $ (a b) c=a (b c) $ whenever the compositions of morphisms $a$, $b$, $c$ are allowable. \end{definition} One can always equip (if necessary) the sets of morphisms $\TT(\sigma, \sigma)$ with identity morphisms in such a way that a given precategory $\TT$ becomes a category.
+We generalize the notion of a $C^*$-category, cf. \cite{glr}, \cite{dr}, in an obvious fashion. \begin{definition} A precategory $\TT$ is a \emph{$C^*$-precategory} if each set of morphisms $\TT(\sigma,\rho)$ is a complex Banach space, the composition of morphisms gives us a bilinear map